leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 -- (String → Bool) → (Nat → String) → Nat → Bool
 ```

+[chris] new term "abstract over" - what does that mean?
+I would
+explain this as "you can define types inline without using
+`constant`".

 You can also abstract over types:

+[chris] you can define new types inline, including more than one
+symbol at a time:

 ```lean
 #check fun (α β γ : Type) (g : β → γ) (f : α → β) (x : α) => g (f x)
 ```
 The last expression, for example, denotes the function that takes
 three types, ``α``, ``β``, and ``γ``, and two functions, ``g : β → γ``
 and ``f : α → β``, and returns the composition of ``g`` and ``f``.